Project Area

 General Schedule

 Construction began in June 2023 and was anticipated to be complete by late-November 2024.
-Due to uncharted project delays and inspection challenges, work is extended into Summer 2025.
+Due to uncharted project delays and inspection challenges, work is now extended into the Fall of 2025.

 Thank you to all residents and surrounding businesses for their continued patience and understanding as the city contractor works to finalize the extended South Portland-Burlingame Sewer Project.
 Environmental Services recognizes that delays can be frustrating, and we truly appreciate your support throughout this process.